bge-barcoding/gene_fetch/paper/paper.md

 By streamlining the often tedious and error-prone task of sequence acquisition at scale, `Gene Fetch` addresses a critical need in biological research.
 It is capable of retrieving both protein and nucleotide sequences for a user-specified target from across the tree of life, including protein-coding genes (such as cytochrome oxidase subunits, NADH dehydrogenases, RuBisCO, and matK), ribosomal RNA genes (like 16S, 18S, and 28S) and the internal transcribed spacer (ITS) regions.
 The tool accepts both NCBI taxonomic identifiers (taxids) and hierarchical taxonomic information as input.

-It can systematically traverse taxonomic hierarchies when target sequences are unavailable at the initially specified taxonomic rank (e.g., species → genus → family, etc), documenting the matched taxonomic rank.
+It can systematically traverse taxonomic hierarchies when target sequences are unavailable at the initially specified taxonomic rank (e.g., species → genus → family, etc), documenting the matched rank.
 This is especially valuable for researchers working with non-model organisms or taxonomic groups with limited sequence data, facilitating retrieval of the taxonomically closest available sequence.
 The integrated 'batch' mode processes multiple input taxa and retrieve the single ‘best’ sequence per taxa, whilst 'single' mode exhaustively searches for all target sequences for a specified taxon.
 Collectively, these modes enable efficient retrieval of sequence data for genomic and phylogenetic studies across diverse taxa.